RFC1920/CompoundOptions/README.md

 ### Notes

-For first run plugin automatically make data/CompoundOptions.json with defaults (in-game).
+For first run, the plugin automatically creates data/CompoundOptions.json with defaults (in-game).
 You can manually change fields in this file and reload plugin to apply.

+On every server load, the plugin automatically creates data/CompoundOptions.json with the server default vending machine configuration.

 Then we can see array of fields, where: